Read about organisations and websites that help and support children with cancer and their family and friends.

 The Childhood Cancer Parents Alliance (CCPA) is made up of parent run organisations that work together to support children with cancer.
 They also offer support and information to the parents of children with cancer.

-Offers free services to improve the lives of Jewish children with cancer.
+Camp Simcha offers free services to improve the lives of Jewish children with serious illness including cancer.
 Provides family liaison officers and home support volunteers to help parents cope.
-Also offers exciting trips and experiences for the children, including special treats, outings, parties, family retreats and Camp Simcha USA.
+Also offers trips and experiences, including special treats, outings, parties, family retreats and Camp Simcha USA.

 Tel: 020 8202 9297

-Supply and fully fund wigs especially designed for children.
-Also provide personal fitting and styling to ensure the wig is as close as possible to the original hair.
+Little Princess Trust provides and fully funds wigs especially designed for children.
+They also provide personal fitting and styling to ensure the wig is as close as possible to their original hair.

 For all other enquiries phone: 01432 352 359

 The Future Fertility Trust is run by a team of doctors, researchers and tissue bank specialists from the University of Oxford and the Oxford University Hospitals NHS Foundation Trust.